Publication Strategy

 • Specs repo: draft artifact formats, mapping methodology, control-boundary metadata, exact-anchor review pilots, witness receipts, revocations, signed-artifact manifests, and versioning rules.

-• Examples repo: replay bundles, lifecycle examples, signature manifests, public keys, and other synthetic public test data.
+• Examples repo: replay bundles, lifecycle examples, signature manifests, public keys, other synthetic public test data, and the versioned verifier release bundle.

 • Conformance repo: descriptive vectors, witness expectations, and an executable validator tied to the public examples.

-• Evidence-schema repo: typed evidence claim envelopes, signer and provenance fields, and public claim-type payload schemas.
+• Evidence-schema repo: typed evidence claim envelopes, actor and signer metadata, trust-policy references, provenance fields, and public claim-type payload schemas.

 Why Split Them